Jordan Clarkson

 Stats at Basketball Reference Edit this at Wikidata

-Jordan Taylor Clarkson (born June 7, 1992) is a Filipino-American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Jordan Taylor Clarkson (born June 7, 1992) is an American and Filipino professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for two seasons with Tulsa before transferring to Missouri, where he earned second-team all-conference honors in the Southeastern Conference (SEC).
 After forgoing his senior year in college to enter the 2014 NBA draft, Clarkson was selected by the Washington Wizards in the second round with the 46th overall pick and was immediately traded to the Los Angeles Lakers.
 He was named to the NBA All-Rookie First Team.
 Clarkson was traded to the Cavaliers in 2018.
 In December 2019 he was traded to the Jazz.
 On March 24, 2015, Clarkson along with Jeremy Lin, became the first Asian-American starting back court in NBA history.
 In 2021, Clarkson was named the NBA Sixth Man of the Year.[1]

 He also holds Filipino citizenship and has represented the Philippines men's national basketball team.[2][3][4]